Paycheck Protection Program: 10 Data Visualizations

 Race for Relief: Bank Leaderboards Over Time

-As the PPP began, lenders raced to get up to speed, often with unclear and frequently changing guidance.
+As the Paycheck Protection Program began, lenders raced to get up to speed, often with unclear and frequently changing guidance.
 The task was made more difficult by the non-standard operational and documentation processes that needed to be quickly established, particularly as banks were adapting to remote work.
 As we can see, some institutions were able to scale their volume much more rapidly than others, and the rankings shifted greatly during the 2 major ‘surge’ periods.

-Loans by Industry Over Time
+PPP Loans by Industry Over Time

-Do Larger Loans Save More Jobs
+Do Larger PPP Loans Save More Jobs?

-Fintech vs. Big Banks
+Fintech Lenders vs. Big Banks

 The unprecedented and rapid nature of the pandemic and its financial implications provided an opportunity for fintech lenders to shine.
-With greater automation and ability to rapidly implement new processes, lenders such as Square, Bluevine, Kabbage worked with fintech-enabling banks to disburse significant capital to businesses, often to smaller and more vulnerable firms.
+With greater automation and the ability to rapidly implement new processes, lenders such as Square, Bluevine, Kabbage worked with fintech-enabling banks to disburse significant capital to businesses, often to smaller and more vulnerable firms.
 In the graph below, we can see the median loan amount for three prominent fintech-enabling banks as well as several large, well-known retail banks.
 It does appear that the fintech lenders were able to reach a portion of the market not typically served by large banks.